Bogotá Travel Guide

 6. Order a cup of coffee made with care

 There are specialized, small coffee shops, which you can recognize by the fancy coffee machines.
-For a cheaper cup of coffee (+ free wifi), Cafe Oma comes highly recommended.
+For a cheaper cup of coffee (+ free wifi), Cafe Oma is highly recommended.
 For the tastiest cappucino you have to be at Zyrope cafe bar!

 7. Eat and relax in the large food court

 There is a spacious, modern food court in the international departure hall.
 You can choose from all kinds of drinks and food, from healthy smoothies to snacks and full meals.
 Our favorite: Gaira Café; this restaurant is at the back of the food court, in a quieter location.
-The restaurant is not cheap, but you can sit there nice and spacious, in a nice setting with all kinds of musical instruments.
+The restaurant is not cheap, but the setting is nice and spacious: you have all the space for your hand luggage.The restaurant is owned by Colombian singer Carlos Vives and decorated with all kinds of musical instruments.

 8. Buy a unique handmade souvenir